angular-demos/tooltips/README.md

 ## CSS and UX

 The styles used to color the tooltip and create the tooltip arrows were taken from the Bootstrap 4 SASS source code.
-No other functionality from copied from the BootStrap project or other source.
+No other functionality was copied from the BootStrap project or other source.